wso2/docker-is/README.md

 Docker Compose files have been created according to the most common Identity Server deployment profiles available for allowing users to quickly evaluate product features along side their co-operate identity and access management requirements.
-The Compose files make use of Docker images of WSO2 Identity Server, Identity Server<br> Analytics and MySQL.
+The Compose files make use of Docker images of WSO2 Identity Server, Identity Server Analytics and MySQL.

 **Change log** from previous v5.5.0.4 release: [View Here](CHANGELOG.md)